-In the recent period the Party and the Left took up the anti-price rise movement.
+2.66 In the recent period the Party and the Left took up the antiprice rise movement.
 The April 8 picketing and court arrest programme saw the participation of twenty lakh people.
 This was followed by the April 27 hartal call given by 13 parties which was a success.
-The July 5 hartal called by the Left and secular opposition parties and joined by the NDA became the biggest protest action in the last two decades.
+The July 5 hartal called by the Left and secular opposition parties became the biggest protest action in the last two decades.
+The NDA also called for a bandh on the same day.
 Nine central trade unions have jointly called for a strike on September 7, 2010.
 There have been sector-wise strikes of coal workers, steel workers, BSNL employees and anganwadi workers.
-Though these are significant struggles, they are not sufficient to meet the offensive of the neoliberal policies.
+Though these are significant struggles, they are not sufficient to meet the offensive of the neo-liberal policies.
 We should conduct movements for the proper implementation of NREGA, food security and the universalisation of the public distribution system.
 We should pay more attention to developing mass movements and struggles and conduct united actions so that the working people outside our fold are also drawn in.